-A fundamental challenge for VPPs is achieving incentive compatibility (IC) for its internal participants.
-This challenge is significantly exacerbated in a hierarchical aggregation framework.
+A central challenge for VPPs is achieving incentive compatibility (IC) for their internal participants.
+This challenge becomes more pronounced in a hierarchical aggregation framework.
 By design, aggregation reduces the number of participants in each regional market (VPP), granting individual DERs greater market power than they would have in a flat wholesale market.
 DER owners can then leverage this power by strategically misreporting private information (e.g., operational costs, capabilities) to maximize their profits under the VPP's allocation rules.
-The problem is further compounded because a DER's contribution to the VPP's profit for providing multiple services is complex, depending on both the VPP's internal operational decisions and the clearing outcomes of the higher-level markets~\cite{robu_rewarding_2016}.
+The problem is further compounded because a DER's contribution to the VPP's profit from providing multiple services is complex, depending on both the VPP's internal operational decisions and the clearing outcomes of higher-level markets~\cite{robu_rewarding_2016}.

 Existing research has widely explored VPP profit allocation, primarily through cooperative game theory approaches such as the nucleolus and Shapley values~\cite{dabbagh2015risk, li2018robust, fang2020improved, DGJS2020S2032, DCYQ202212005}.
 Refinements include continuous extensions of the Aumann-Shapley procedure to address computational challenges~\cite{li2018robust} and multi-factor methods that account for risk and profit contributions~\cite{DGJS2020S2032, DCYQ202212005}.
 Other works have used non-cooperative game theory to analyze outcomes among participants who strategically offer parameters~\cite{chao2020profit, singh2021game}.
-However, despite this progress, current literature (which mainly targets energy markets~\cite{baeyens_coalitional_2013, rahmani-dabbagh_profit_2016}) has paid limited attention to the specific problem of designing mechanisms that ensure incentive compatibility when DERs strategically misreport their private parameters to the VPP, especially in the context of providing different services simultaneously.
+However, despite this progress, current literature (which mainly targets energy markets~\cite{baeyens_coalitional_2013, rahmani-dabbagh_profit_2016}) has devoted limited attention to the specific problem of designing mechanisms that ensure incentive compatibility when DERs strategically misreport their private parameters to the VPP, especially in the context of providing different services simultaneously.